haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/actions.md

 #### requiredEntity

-Specify relationships amongst data to be created.
-For example, a complex Product object may contain within it a pointer (an ID) to a complex Category object.
+Specify relationships amongst data to be created. 例如， a complex Product object may contain within it a pointer (an ID) to a complex Category object.

-For example, first we create a category, then we create a product in that category by indicating the relationship.
+例如， first we create a category, then we create a product in that category by indicating the relationship.

 ```xml